HTTP-APIs/http-apis.github.io/Parser.md

 Doc Writer module is being used at serveral places to form the Hydra Api Documentation .
 The following classes have been used :  <br><br>
     1. HydraClass :
         Hydra Class is being used to create hydra class after parsing the object referred in the 'path' object .<br>
-    2. HydraDoc : HydraDoc is being used to initialise     Api Documentation using name , title ,              description , api name and base url.
+    2. HydraDoc : HydraDoc is being used to initialise     Api Documentation using name , title ,              description , api name and base url from the 'info' block of the OAS spec . <br>
-    3. HydraClassProp: HydraClassProp is used to add       "SupportedProperty" to the Hydra Class. <br>
+    3. HydraClassProp: HydraClassProp is used to add       "SupportedProperty" to the Hydra Class.
+The properties are extracted from the object definition in the OAS spec and parsed to check type , required flag . <br>
-    4. HydraClassOp: HydraClassOp is used to add           "SupportedOperation" to the Hydra Class <br>
+    4. HydraClassOp: HydraClassOp is used to add           "SupportedOperation" to the Hydra Class .
+The operations on a Hydra Class are basically the paths obtained by parsing the 'paths' object of the OAS spec .
+Information like what expected input vocab, expected output vocab , status codes and the corresponding message as well as the collection flag is used to add the property to the Hydra Class<br>

 ![Scr](https://user-images.githubusercontent.com/19390504/41200793-fce5cace-6cc8-11e8-9956-5155fd94cfab.png)